After School Programmes

 Students are expected to make their way to the assigned ASP area independently and are free to be picked up by their parents and are not required to wait in the Dining Hall afterwards.

 Cancellation of ASP classes

-HeadStart will avoid cancellation of ASP classes (except in the case of emergencies), in order to avoid disruptions to the routine.
-Should a teacher be absent the head of the department will do their best to find a qualified replacement.
-If this is not possible, the head of the department will send the students to wait in the school canteen until they are collected by a parent or guardian.
+Should a teacher be absent, the head of the department will do their best to find a qualified replacement.
+If this is not possible, the head of the department will send the students to wait in the dining hall until they are collected by a parent or guardian.